mgray35/VueJsTraining/src/adv-intro/lecture2.md

 ```
 ---
 ### Final Exercise
-Create an invoice demo that allows a user to enter a customer's name, a list of products purchased, and an calculated total price.
-Create the HTML layout, break it into components, add props, then add events to buttons and handle those events.
+Create an invoice demo that allows a user to enter:
+* a customer's name
+* a list of products purchased
+* a calculated total price.

+1. Create the HTML layout,
+2. break it into components
+3. add props
+4. add events to buttons
+5. handle those events.

 #### Break Up Code
 ---